 4. Charlotte Bronte: Shirley, still to complete from a previous Classics Spin.

-5. Frances Hodgson Burnett: The Secret Garden, because I still haven’t read it.
+5. Frances Hodgson Burnett: The Secret Garden (read), because I have still to read it.

 6. Edgar Rice Burroughs: The Return of Tarzan will be a reread, my ancient copy from the early 20th century having disintegrated long ago.